 Diwali, which is also known as Deepavali, is one of the biggest festivals celebrated in the Indian subcontinent.
 It is the festival of light, hope, and new beginnings.
 Though, the occasion is also related to the prominent Diwali decoration and the delicious Diwali sweets.
 In this post, we will let you know when is Diwali 2020 and how you can celebrate it with utmost zeal.

 Part 1.
 When is Diwali this year

 Ideally, Diwali is celebrated on the darkest night of the Hindu lunar calendar.
-That is, the Amavasya of the Kartika month (late October or Early November).
-This year, Diwali will be observed on November 7.
+That is, the Amavasya of the Kartika month (late October or early November).
+This year, Diwali will be observed on November 14.
 Though, it is a 5-day festival in total.
-The celebrations will start from November 5, which would be Dhanteras.
-Choti Diwali will be observed on November 6.
-The day after Diwali (November 8) will be celebrated as Govardhan Puja while Bhaidooj will be on November 9 this year.
-Also, in South India and some other regions, the Diwali date can also be observed as November 6 as well.
+The celebrations will start on November 14, which would be Dhanteras.
+Choti Diwali will be observed on November 14.
+The day after Diwali (November 15) will be celebrated as Govardhan Puja while Bhaidooj will be on November 16 this year.
+Also, in South India and some other regions, the Diwali date can also be observed as November 15 as well.